REGISTER TO VOTE

 www.vote411.org

-The Texas Tribune puts out a guide as well:
+The Texas Tribune puts out a guide as well.
+Look for this year's version.

 HOW TO VOTE IN-PERSON